muritane/coordination-architecture/README.md

 * or redesign authority is fragmented or undefined.

 Adversarial success almost never comes from violating explicit rules.
-It comes from **entering regions where authorization was never specified**, monitored, or revisable.
+It comes from **entering regions where authorization was never specified, monitored, or revisable.**

 Any boundary region that cannot trigger redesign is already outside the agent’s sovereignty.

 ---

-## 7. Safe Information Loss and Safe Authorization
+## 7. Safe Information Loss and Conditional Safety

-Information destruction and action authorization are provisionally safe when discarded distinctions or disallowed transitions:
+Information destruction and action authorization are provisionally safe only when discarded distinctions or disallowed transitions:

 * do not participate in causal pathways critical to viability,
 * do not silently consume future agency, resources, or identity,
 * remain invariant over the expected operating regime and horizon.

-Safety is:
+Safety is therefore:

-* conditional,
-* probabilistic,
+* conditional on maintained authorization boundaries,
+* probabilistic rather than absolute,
-* time-bounded.
+* and time-bounded.

 No agent can certify safety *ex ante*.
 It can only define **explicitly authorized regions**, enforce them mechanically, and monitor for violations that trigger redesign.

+When redesign authority is lost or delayed, safety claims collapse.

 ---